ompster/kali2_fixer/README.md

-# kali2_fixer
-Fix armitage in Kali Linux 2

 # What does it do?
 The script will download the latest stable armitage binaries and then initialize the database for you. it can also...
 - Fix armitage
 2. Install Chrome
-3. Install XFCE4
+3. Install XFCE4 and classic kali 1.x menus
-4. Install Linset (Evil-twin WPA attack)
+4. Install Linset (Evil-twin WPA attack) English version and all pre-requisites
 5. Install VirtualBox
 6. Install Damn Vulnerable Web App (DVWA)
-7. Update this script
+7. Update itself
 8. Install TOR and proxychains config
 9. Install Teamviewer

 # Usage
 <dl>